 Our Vision: Through this youth led initiative our vision is that all youth and young adults feel supported in their journey with rheumatic illness.

-Natasha Trehan is a first-year university student in the Biomedical Sciences Program in the French Immersion Stream at the University of Ottawa.
+Natasha Trehan is a university student in the Biomedical Sciences Program in the French Immersion Stream at the University of Ottawa.
 She was diagnosed with Juvenile Idiopathic Arthritis at the age of 13.
 As a teenager, she felt alone and was unable to find the instant resources to connect with other people with similar lived experiences.
 After joining a support group 2 years into her journey and tons of discussion with other youth as well as the similarities of topics that were never shed light on, The Take a Pain Check Podcast was founded in March 2021 to ensure that young patients feel supported in every step of the way.

 Throughout her journey, she has developed a lot of resilience and also learned to advocate for not only for herself but others.
 She has learned that research, innovation, support and connection is vital.